Bike paths in Sydney: Parramatta to Liverpool Rail Trail cycleway

-Prospect Canal Reserve Cycleway
+Western Sydney Regional Park to Lower Prospect Canal Reserve

-A 7.6 km path, part of the Lower Prospect Canal Reserve, from Prospect Reservoir in west to Pipehead at Guildford in the east.
+An 8 km fully paved section of off-road cycleway runs from the dam wall picnic ground to the Calmsley Hill City Farm at Abbotsbury.
+The section between Horsely Drive and The Dairy is particularly enjoyable with small undulations and smooth bends.
+There is a steep descent and climb near the City Farm.
+A short detour can be made up a very steep hill to Moonrise Lookout for good views of the Sydney Basin.
+The one major road crossing of The Horsley Drive has traffic lights, another smaller road is crossed at grade.
+Connection alongside Horsley Drive to the Westlink M7 path is also an off-road path.
+Good access to Western Sydney Regional Park and a large number of mountain bike trails of all standards.
+There is a rest area (called The Dairy) with toilets and drinkable water.
+There is no development along the route and therefore no nearby vehicle traffic or pedestrians.

+The path then goes northwest to Prospect Nature Reserve near Prospect Reservoir, where it heads to the Lower Prospect Canal Reserve for 7.6 km and finishes at Guildford West pipehead and water supply canal at Guildford West in the east.
 Entry and exit points are: Frank Street at Guildford, Albert Street cnr Tennyson Pde at Guildford, Sherwood Road at Merrylands, Cumberland Hwy at Merrylands, Cumberland Road at Greystanes, Macquarie Road/Taylor Street at Greystanes, Gipps Road at Greystanes, Bayfield Road at Greystanes, Hyland Road at Greystanes, Reconciliation Road at Wetherill Park and Prospect Reservoir.
-This wonderful ride has no road crossings at all for 6.5 km due to the original canal bridge crossings being retained and used by the cycleway.
+The cycleway has no road crossings at all for 6.5 km due to the original canal bridge crossings being retained and used by the cycleway.
 It is therefore an excellent area for families to ride.
-There are cycle path connections at the western end to Pemulwuy and Wetherill park, at the eastern end to the Parramatta-Liverpool Rail Trail and at the Cumberland Hwy to the Parramatta-Liverpool T-Way path.
-A water bubbler has been provided near the Taylor Street access path (2 km west of the Cumberland Highway).
+There are cycle path connections at the western end to Pemulwuy and Wetherill park, at the eastern end to the Parramatta-Liverpool Rail Trail and at the Cumberland Highway to the Parramatta-Liverpool T-Way path.
+A drinking fountain has been provided near the Taylor Street access path (2 km west of the Cumberland Highway).